turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 3. What is the difference between a parameter and an argument?
 4. How do you get values out of functions?
 5. What is the different between a console log and a return statement?
 When would you use one over the other?
+6. Write out the basic structure of an `if/else` conditional.
 </section>

 ### Additional Resources & Practice